Mpox / Smallpox Vaccines

 Live replicating and non-replicating vaccines

-This page catalogs 4 mpox and smallpox vaccine products.
-Smallpox vaccination has the longest history of any vaccine — dating to Edward Jenner's cowpox inoculation in 1796.
-The modern portfolio includes both replicating vaccinia (ACAM2000) and non-replicating MVA-based (JYNNEOS) platforms, with JYNNEOS holding dual indication for both smallpox and mpox.
+This page catalogs 4 smallpox and mpox vaccine products spanning the current FDA-licensed options and historical formulations.
+Smallpox vaccines represent the oldest vaccine lineage in history, with vaccinia-based inoculation dating to Edward Jenner's 1796 work.
+The modern portfolio includes both replicating (ACAM2000) and non-replicating (JYNNEOS) platforms, with JYNNEOS holding dual indication for both smallpox and mpox.

 Last updated: April 2026.